-Samsung's next wireless earbuds could be just weeks away.
-The Korean giant will hold its annual Galaxy Unpacked event on 10th August, but rumours suggest the Galaxy Buds Pro 2 will arrive before then.
+Samsung's next wireless earbuds could be just hours away.
+The Korean giant will hold its annual Galaxy Unpacked event on Wednesday 10th August, and rumours suggest the Galaxy Buds 2 Pro could be part of the big reveal.

 The original Buds Pro were a bold attempt but ultimately failed to make waves in a highly competitive market.
-So, will the imminent Buds Pro 2 make more of a splash?
+So, will the imminent Galaxy Buds 2 Pro make more of a splash?
+If the latest spec leak is anything to go by, they're set to be Samsung's best-sounding buds yet...

 Here's what we expect (and hope) the anticipated sequels will bring...

-Samsung's Galaxy Unpacked event takes place on 10th August, starting at 2pm BST (6am PT/9am ET/11pm AEST).
 According to the official invite, we'll see at least one new foldable device, but we're actually expecting Samsung to showcase two: the Galaxy Z Flip 4 and Z Fold 4.
-A new smartwatch is also rumoured.
+There's also a strong expectation we'll see a new smartwatch and the long-awaited Galaxy Buds 2 Pro earbuds.

 Buds Pro2 will launch before UnpackedJune 23, 2022